 Also please remember that the hot weather brings mosquitoes and the risk of contracting West Nile Virus (WNV).
 If mosquitoes are abundant, residents and clients should remain indoors in the early morning and at twilight, when mosquitoes are most active.
 Repellents should be used cautiously especially on children and the elderly.
-For additional information on the use of chemical repellents, administrators or infection control practitioners should consult the Centers for Disease Control and Prevention (CDC) web site at CDC - West Nile Virus.
+For additional information on the use of chemical repellents, administrators or infection control practitioners should consult the Centers for Disease Control and Prevention (CDC) web site at: http://emergency.cdc.gov/disasters/.
+A "Fast Facts" document on Preventing Summer Heat Injuries is also attached.